-Learn how to set up your sewing machine with our handy checklists.
+Learn how to set up your sewing machine with our handy instructions and checklists.

 It's not unusual to use up several bobbins in a row.

 The sewing machine runs, yet again, to wind it.
 It gets hot.

 Pay attention to its sound and temperature.
 Your baby can over heat.

 Check your sewing machine or quilting machine manual for